Reasonable-Solutions/kubel/README.md

 Alternatively, you can hit `E` to then select the resource type and the resource name of what you want to edit.

+Apply popup and Server Side Apply

+When in the edit buffer, pressing `C-c C-c` opens an apply menu where you can:
+- Toggle Server Side Apply
+- Set the field manager
+- Optionally force conflicts
+Then choose Apply to run with those options, or Apply now to use your configured defaults.

 ## Customize

 - By default, kubel log tails from the last 100 lines, you can change the `kubel-log-tail-n` variable to set another line number.